inworld-ai/inworld-unity-full/README.md

 This plugin can easily be integrated with other features such as [Realistic Eye Movements](https://assetstore.unity.com/packages/tools/animation/realistic-eye-movements-29168), or [Oculus Lipsync](https://developer.oculus.com/downloads/package/oculus-lipsync-unity/), to make a more vivid experience as seen [here](https://youtu.be/rac60WK0NUQ)

 Please create an account [here](https://studio.inworld.ai/signup) if you haven't already before getting started.
-This tutorial series will begin with an overview of compatibility, assets, and API references.
+This tutorial series will begin with an overview of compatibility, assets, and API references so you can configure your characters

 ## Tutorial